Category Archives: Reproductive Health Care

 As of July 1, 2015, Tennessee politicians have imposed a 48 HOUR WAITING PERIOD requiring 2 trips to receive abortion services.

-Knoxville Center for Reproductive Health provides abortion services to surrounding counties including, Washington, Sullivan, McMinn, Hamblen, Bradley, Putnam, Cumberland, Rhea, Morgan, Scott, Roane, Cocke, Hawkins, and Greene County.
+Knoxville Center for Reproductive Health in TN provides abortion services to surrounding counties including, Washington, Sullivan, McMinn, Hamblen, Bradley, Putnam, Cumberland, Rhea, Morgan, Scott, Roane, Cocke, Hawkins, and Greene County.

 Knoxville Center for Reproductive Health